 Mika Rottenberg, NoNoseKnows (50 Kilos variant), 2015.
-Video (color, sound; 22:00 minutes) and cultured pearls, 22:00 minutes.
+Video (color, sound; 22:00 minutes) and cultured pearls.
 Jeanne L. Wasserman Fund and General Acquisition Fund.
 Courtesy the artist and Andrea Rosen Gallery. © Mika Rottenberg

 In her absurdist films, Mika Rottenberg views the systems of capital through the lens of the offbeat, the exaggerated, and the gaudy.
 Her vision combines a penchant for the visceral, be it expressed through languid foodstuffs or bodily emanations, with a desire to express the physical realities of labor and the vexed systems by which goods are produced.